Plugable Digital USB Microscope with Observation Stand

 - LED halo light with brightness adjustment control

-- Flexible arm stand with graduated observation pad
+- Flexible arm stand with observation pad includes graduated marks for easy measurement

 - Third party application allows support for Android devices using an OTG cable